 Whether you choose the high water or the low water season on the Mekong for your cruise, traveling aboard the Aqua Mekong extends your options from the very limited dry season in Cambodia and Vietnam (November to February) to almost anytime of the year.
 Tropical temperatures across Southeast Asia generally fluctuate between 78°F and 86°F. In the warmest months of March and April, this figure may climb as high as 100°F but Mekong River waters flow from the icy Tibetan Plateau, taking the edge off this equatorial swelter and making river travel the ideal way to experience this captivating region.
 Even when it rains, as it does throughout the year, off-ship and water-based excursions remain extremely comfortable during these usually short cloudbursts.
 Rainy season arrives with the southwest monsoon in May and lasts through October.
 This actually creates the high water conditions that allow the Aqua Mekong to cruise deeper into Vietnam’s emerald flooded forest, to Cambodia’s Tonle Sap Lake, and along otherwise inaccessible yet fascinating tributaries.
 Despite the name, rain only falls around an hour each day and usually in the afternoon.
 Excursions are timed so that guests may soak up the timeless romance of rain on the river while comfortably under cover.

-Transfers to/from vessel and the meeting points in Phnom Penh and Saigon; cabin accommodations and meals aboard the ship; beverages (non-alcoholic, house wine, and beer); excursions; entrance fees en route; Wi-Fi/internet; and gear on loan (bikes).
+Group transfers to/from vessel and the meeting points in Phnom Penh and Saigon; cabin accommodations and meals aboard the ship; beverages (non-alcoholic, house wine, and beer); all shore excursions; entrance fees en route; Wi-Fi/internet; and gear on loan (bikes); laundry.
 Subject to change without notice.

-Air transportation; passport/visa fees; travel insurance; items of a personal nature; boutique purchases; spa treatments; guide and crew gratuities.
+Air transportation; private transfers; passport/visa fees; travel insurance; items of a personal nature; boutique purchases; spa treatments; guide and crew gratuities.